Zimbra/elastic-stack/README.md

       sudo systemctl start kibana

-At this point Kibana Dashboard will work, but you still need to add Nginx to add TLS and authentication to the web UI.
+At this point Kibana Dashboard will work, but you still need to install Nginx to add TLS and authentication to the web UI.

       apt install nginx apache2-utils